Kabul River: Hydrology

 The Kabul River is little more than a trickle for most of the year, but swells in summer due to melting snows in the Hindu Kush Range.
-Its largest tributary is the Kunar River, which starts out as the Mastuj River, flowing from the Chiantar glacier in Brughil valley in Chitral, Pakistan and after flowing south into Afghanistan it is met by the Bashgal river flowing from Nurestan.
-The Kunar meets the Kabul near Jalalabad.
-In spite of the Kunar carrying more water than the Kabul, the river continues as the Kabul River after this confluence, mainly for the political and historical significance of the name.
+Its largest tributary is the Chitral River, which starts out as the Mastuj River, flowing from the Chiantar Glacier in Brughil Valley in Chitral, Pakistan and after flowing south into Afghanistan it is met by the Bashgal River flowing from Nurestan.
+The Chitral meets the Kabul near Jalalabad.
+In spite of the Chitral carrying more water than the Kabul, the river continues as the Kabul River after this confluence, mainly for the political and historical significance of the name.
+The annual mean discharge near Nowshehra just before it falls into Indus is 800 m3/s; out of which Chitral River contributes over 288 m3/s, while Swat River which joins it near Charsadda contributes over 280 m3/s.